mikejeuga/learn-go-with-tests-fr/README.md

 # Learn-go-wtih-tests-fr [](https://media.giphy.com/media/jBDkwmIgmihgc/giphy.gif)

-This repository is the base for the translation in French of the Chris James' book [Learn Go with tests](https://quii.gitbook.io/learn-go-with-tests/)
+This repository is the base for the translation in French of Chris James' book [Learn Go with tests](https://quii.gitbook.io/learn-go-with-tests/)

 ## Why